 If you are a frequent outdoor adventurer who is addicted to outdoor hunting, you will definitely need a rangefinder to measure distance for you.
 Then how it works?

-Well, rangefinder, especially for laser rangefinder, uses laser to measure distance mainly.
-It lets out an invisible laser to target and then reflects back to machine, the time it costs in such process is calculated and thus accurate distance is measures.
+Well, rangefinder, especially for a laser rangefinder, uses a laser to measure distance mainly.
+It lets out an invisible laser to target and then reflects back to the machine, the time it costs in such a process is calculated and thus accurate distance is measured.

-However, such works well for flat situations, but with uphills and downhills, the pure horizontal distance is not enough, that is how angle compensation rangefinder works, it measures distance depending on degree of slope also.
+However, such works well for flat situations, but with uphills and downhills, the pure horizontal distance is not enough, that is how the angle compensation rangefinder works, it measures distance depending on the degree of the slope also.
 Only in this way can you get a super accurate distance on uphill and downhill games.

 However, in tournament golf games, this is regarded as illegal.
 But for daily hunting or archery use, it can really be a good helper.

 Advantages of Archery Rangefinder with Angle Compensation

 The main advantage of this function is of course to get accurate distance readings on uphill and downhill games.
-Especially for a new beginner, this is an effective way on getting the target.
+Especially for a new beginner, this is an effective way of getting the target.

-With angle compensation, you do not need to move your positions constantly to get best distance, all you need is to press the mode button on unit and get the results from display screen on rangefinder.
+With angle compensation, you do not need to move your positions constantly to get the best distance, all you need is to press the mode button on the unit and get the results from the display screen on a rangefinder.

 Best Archery Rangefinder with Angle Compensation Price

-Price levels of archery rangefinder with angle compensation various according to functions and performance.
-Of course the higher price leads to better performance, but if you short of enough budget or just want to get an entry level type, a cheap but high quality archery rangefinder can also do great help.
+Price levels of archery rangefinder with angle compensation varies according to functions and performance.
+Of course, the higher price leads to better performance, but if you short of enough budget or just want to get an entry-level type, a cheap but high-quality archery rangefinder can also do great help.

 For different price level, we divided our recommended best archery rangefinder with angle compensation into different types as follow:

 If you want to get more information on above-recommended products or want to get updated price of them, please check freely on Amazon.